timsbiomed/tccm-model/docs/valueset/valuesetdefinition/index.md

 ### Classes

  * [AssociatedEntitiesReference](AssociatedEntitiesReference.md) - The description of a set of entities that are associated with a referenced entity.
 This description names a
+ * [CompleteCodeSystemReference](CompleteCodeSystemReference.md) - An entry that, when resolved, returns all of the active entity references in a given code system.
+This includes
  * [CompleteValueSetReference](CompleteValueSetReference.md) - A reference to a value set that, when resolved, results in a set of entity references that are included in this
+ * [EntityExpression](EntityExpression.md) - An expression in a given ontology language and syntax that describes or defines an entity.
+Examples might include
  * [EntityReference](EntityReference.md) - The URI, namespace/name (if known) and a list of code systems that make assertions about the entity.
  * [EntityReferenceList](EntityReferenceList.md) - A collection (set) of zero or more entity references that belong to the same scoping namespace
     * [SpecificEntityList](SpecificEntityList.md) - A list of specific entity references that are to be included in the definition.
 When specified in this form,
  * [Filter](Filter.md) - A collection of one or more filters.
 The result of applying a Filter component is the intersection of the sets of
  * [FilterComponent](FilterComponent.md) - A restriction on an attribute, property, or special field.
  * [FormalDefinition](FormalDefinition.md) - A value set definition choice
-    * [CompleteCodeSystemReference](CompleteCodeSystemReference.md) - An entry that, when resolved, returns all of the active entity references in a given code system.
-This includes
  * [NameAndMeaningReference](NameAndMeaningReference.md) - A NameAndMeaningReference consists of a local identifier that references a unique meaning within the context of
     * [AssociationReference](AssociationReference.md) - A name or identifier that uniquely names an association instance in a code system.
     * [BindingQualifierReference](BindingQualifierReference.md) - A reference to an entity that describes the role that a given value set binding plays for a concept domain.
 T